 This should replace all blank lines with all blank spaces/tabs, except for the last line which you would need to delete manually.

 The functionality of Trim Trailing Spaces is that it does require a newline to operate on a given line of text.
 If the last line of text in your file is terminated with a hard return Trim Trailing Spaces will work on that line as well.

-If you go to Advanced -> Configuration -> File Handling -> DOS/UNIX/MAC Handling and choose "Disable" for the "Unix/Mac file detection/conversion" setting this will not happen, or you can leave it set and if you want the file saved as DOS format you can disable the setting "Save file as input format".
+If you go to Advanced menu and Configuration and choose "Disable" for the "Unix/Mac file detection/conversion" setting this will not happen, or you can leave it set and if you want the file saved as DOS format you can disable the setting "Save file as input format".

-Additionally you can manually convert the file from the File menu.
-When converted to Unix or Mac from the file menu the actual conversion takes place when the file is saved but the status bar is updated immediately so that you are aware of the format.
+Additionally the file may be manually converted from the File menu.
+When converted to UNIX or MAC from the file menu the actual conversion takes place when the file is saved but the status bar is updated immediately so that you are aware of the format.